 Promoting Household Recycling To Reduce Waste

-Our Advisors ensure residents are equipped with all the containers they need to make full use of the recycling services provided and also promote waste reduction, small WEEE collections, and garden waste collections as required.
+Our Advisors ensure residents are equipped with all the containers they need to make full use of their recycling services, promoting waste reduction and garden waste collections as appropriate.
 Supporting the authorities by educating residents about service changes and/or roll-out of new materials is also a key part of the service provided.

 Objectives